-The project description must not exceed 3 A4 pages (including figures, tables, etc.).
-The 3 A4 pages must not exceed 9,000 characters including spaces, figure captions, formulas, etc. and should thoroughly describe the stay, its content, and output.
-The project description must include the academic grounds for a research stay at the specific institution as well as a description of the concrete and binding research collaboration, access to archives and libraries or the data collection facilitated by the stay.
+The project description must not exceed 3 A4 pages including figures, tables, etc., and excluding references/bibliography, and should thoroughly describe the stay, its content and output.
+The project description must state academic reasons for a research stay at the relevant institution, and give a description of the specific and binding research collaboration, access to archives and libraries or the data collection facilitated by the stay.